 Once a programme has been approved for accreditation, and any conditions have been met, a new accreditation agreement will be drawn up and a copy will be signed by the IFoA and by the university.
-This will contain details of the arrangements agreed Approval for accreditation will be limited to a maximum period of five years.
+This will contain details of the arrangements agreed by Education Committee.
+Approval for accreditation will be limited to a maximum period of five years.